The MGA With An Attitude

 Third stop for the day was to visit Richard Moores at Classic Automotive repair in Dix Hills, NY (central Long Island).
 This is a home business, and been at it for 40 years.
 He has his own cars here as well as customer cars.
 We managed to squeak in enough time for another oil change for my MGA.
 And he called a few of his MGA owner friends for some social chat.
 MG folks are pretty much the same everywhere, plenty of car stories.
 But time flies, and then we had to be going.

 Then we had a meeting with MG Car Club, Long Island Centre at a park in Farmingdale, NY (a little closer to NY city).
-There was a building they could use incase of inclement weather, but on a warm summer night they prefer to serve coffer and cookies in the parking lot, closer to the tire kicking car talk.
+There was a building they could use in case of inclement weather, but on a warm summer night they prefer to serve coffee and cookies in the parking lot, closer to the tire kicking car talk.

 There was an MGA with an interesting cooling system adaptation.
 It had a smaller aluminum radiator with electric fan located underneath the air pan, connected in series with the original radiator.
 A few additional parts, but it apparently works quite well.